Symmetry and Evolution in Quantum Gravity: Gravity

 where $H$ is independent of some arbitrary time label $\tau'$ (which could be different from $\tau$).
 Only in this form would the theory be consistent with the Relational Quantization methodology laid out in Section~\ref{sec:Dirty Quant}.
 The most na\"ive attempt to achieve this would be to require $\tau$ to have a fixed variation by lifting the condition $p_\tau \approx 0$.
 However, this fails because the constraint algebra no longer closes since the Poisson bracket \eqref{eq:V-H pb} becomes

 \end{enumerate}

 The failure of this procedure to generate a clean decomposition of the physical degrees of freedom is naturally seen to be a result of trying to apply canonical techniques, which fundamentally break spacetime diffeomorphism invariance, to a spacetime diffeomorphism invariant theory.
-However, standard quantization techniques require, in one form or another, an identification of the physical degrees of freedom of the theory.
+These difficulties are related to the many assets of the Problem of Time, which are discussed extensively in \cite{Isham:pot_review,and2010}.
+Standard quantization techniques require, in one form or another, an identification of the physical degrees of freedom of the theory.
 We will now show that there exists a decomposition of the ADM phase space that accomplishes this explicitly.